suryo811/assignment_ytshorts/README.md

 Assignment Project

-## Getting Started

-To run the application , on main.dart file build the app on emulator or any device.
+## To run the application

+1. Run pub get commnand
+2. on main.dart file , select run without debugging option
+3. app will be opened on your selected emulator